Willem Doorn

-Rev. Willem Doorn (April 24, 1836 – October 25, 1908) was a Duch vicar.
+Rev. Willem Doorn (April 24, 1836 – October 25, 1908) was a Dutch vicar.

 Rev. Doorn was known by his role as vicar of the Dutch Reformed Church at the Nobel Street in The Hague, where he served for 33 years and excelled in exegesis and homiletics, by his role as chairman of the board of the Theological University of Kampen and by his role in the General Synode of The Netherlands.

 He was born in Zwolle, in 1836, as son of Petrus Doorn and Lienna Jacoba Krans, descendant of Hendrik Doorn (Doren) born 1720, and probably a descendant of Jan (Jansen) Doorn (Doren) born 1640, living on the estate Den Doren in Haerst, The Netherlands.
 (Remember Our Vicars, Volume 2 1836, Volume 4 1871).